agama-project/zypp-rs/README.md

 Goal of this crate is to provide direct rust bindings to libzypp to avoid long path over yast component system.

+### Caution

+This library will build and install libzypp as a dependency.
+The scripts in this repo install into `/usr/local` but if you change the defaults you could end up with `/usr` and break your package management with `zypper` and YaST.

 ### Code Organization

 - zypp-sys dir is low level unsafe libzypp bindings